umdwr/teachinghub/source/policies/policies.rst

 The **administrative coordinator** and **communications specialist** schedule interviews, make hotel reservations, and creates schedules for campus visits.
 The administrative coordinator initiates Request for Payment paperwork to reimburse candidates for travel expenses after campus visits.
 The administrative coordinator is also responsible for processing moving expense stipends based on the amount approved by the Director, keeping in mind how much the Provost’s Office will cover.

-EMPLOYEE TERMINATIONS - TEMPORARY & PERMANENT
+Employee Terminations - Temporary & Permanent
 ----------------------------------------------

 As DWR temporary and permanent employees are terminated from or transferred within the University, the **administrative coordinator** is responsible for completing the appropriate e-form as soon as possible and preferably before the person’s last day of employment to allow ample time for the exit process.
 It is the responsibility of the administrative coordinator to incorporate calendar reminders in his/her system to ensure that employee terminations or transfers are handled correctly and timely.
 By the last day of employment, an employee exit interview must be completed by the person’s supervisor so that all UM property including, but not limited to parking hang tags, building/office keys, and computers, laptops, and printers can be returned.
 The Employee Exit Checklist form must be completed and signed by both the employee who is leaving and their supervisor.
 This checklist can be found on the Human Resources website or using the following link: